-When given a single volcanic ash forecast and four flight paths of differing risk (section 1 of the survey, Fig. ??a), the respondents were conservative in their decisions.
-Only 79% of the lowrisk flight paths (Path D), which travelled through safe concentrations of volcanic ash across all graphical representations, were approved (Fig. ??d).
+When given a single volcanic ash forecast and four flight paths of differing risk (section 1 of the survey; Fig. 1a), the respondents were conservative in their decisions.
+Only 79% of the low-risk flight paths (path D), which traveled through safe concentrations of volcanic ash across all graphical representations, were approved (Fig. 2d).
 This conservatism suggests that respondents infer uncertainty in the forecasts, otherwise 100% of respondents would approve the low-risk flight paths.

-Respondents were asked to draw a no-fly zone around two different shapes of volcanic ash forecasts, one showing a gap between high concentrations of volcanic ash (simulating potential error in satellite retrieval of volcanic ash concentrations, as described in section 2) and one with a single area of high volcanic ash concentration (section 2 of the survey, Fig. ??b).
-Six of the twenty-four respondents drew their no-fly zones to allow flights through the gap between the two areas of high volcanic ash concentrations, shown by overlaying the no-fly zones (Fig. ??).
+Respondents were asked to draw a no-fly zone around two different shapes of volcanic ash forecasts, one showing a gap between high concentrations of volcanic ash (simulating potential error in satellite retrieval of volcanic ash concentrations, as described in section 2) and one with a single area of high volcanic ash concentration (section 2 of the survey; Fig. 1b).
+Six of the 24 respondents drew their no-fly zones to allow flights through the gap between the two areas of high volcanic ash concentrations, shown by overlaying the no-fly zones (Fig. 5).
 Four of these six respondents were in operations.

 To quantify the differences in the perception of forecast uncertainty for the gap and solid forecasts, the areas of the no-fly zones drawn by respondents were calculated.
-Respondents tended to draw no-fly zones with larger areas for the gap (mean 1214 mm) than for the solid (mean 1013 mm) forecasts (Fig. ??b).
-However, the difference in means between solid and gap forecasts were not significantly different at the 95% level (t-test, t = -1.0 p = 0.32).
-The areas drawn in the different conditions may have been influenced by the larger area red zone in the gap (357 mm) than the solid (241 mm) forecast.
+Respondents tended to draw no-fly zones with larger areas for the gap (mean 1214 mm2) than for the solid (mean 1013 mm2) forecasts (Fig. 5b).
+However, the difference in means between solid and gap forecasts were not significantly different at the 5% level (t test: t = -1.0, p = 0.32).
+The areas drawn in the different conditions may have been influenced by the larger area red zone in the gap (357 mm2) than the solid (241 mm2) forecast.